anakic/querystorm-docs/New docs/Project system.md

 When publishing a package, the package will contain all files from both the `bin` and `lib` folders.

-## Referncing dlls and NuGet packages
+## Referencing dlls and NuGet packages

 Projects can use existing libraries in two ways:
 1. By installing NuGet packages